-XV.5 ECE (1966 CR:VI.J.4) Development of the Chemical Industry in the Developing Countries (1966 CR:VI.J.4) The study covers production, consumption and foreign trade in chemicals in selected countries of Africa, Asia and Latin America in recent years.
+XV.5 ECE (1966 CR:VI.J.4) The study covers production, consumption and foreign trade in chemicals in selected countries of Africa, Asia and Latin America in recent years.
 An assessment is made of the possibilities and obstacles to establishment of chemical industries in developing countries.
-The study was submitted to the International Symposium on Industrial Development as a background document, Athens,
+The study was submitted to the International Symposium on Industrial Development as a background document, Athens, December 1967.